mdn/content/files/en-us/mdn/writing_guidelines/howto/markdown_in_mdn/index.md

 Notes and warnings will add a localized **Note:** or **Warning:** to the beginning of the output, while callouts will not.
 This makes callouts a good choice when an author wants to provide a custom title.

 > [!WARNING]
 > In the older MDN syntax, the type was localized and added to the first paragraph in bold text, i.e. `**Note:** Foo bar` instead of `[!NOTE] ⏎ Foo bar`.
+>
-This syntax is still supported for migration purposes.
+> The older syntax is still supported for migration purposes.
 Avoid using it in new documentation.

+> [!WARNING]
+> Currently, due to a [Prettier bug](https://github.com/prettier/prettier/issues/15479), GFM Alerts syntax cannot be used if the first character of a note or warning is a formatting symbol, such as a backquote, asterisk, square bracket or curly bracket.

 Multiple lines are produced by an empty block quote line in the same way as normal paragraphs.
 Further, multiple lines without a space are also treated like normal Markdown lines, and concatenated.